Add Your Heading Text Here

 The Ohio Good Community Project

-Faith-driven intermediaries, unlike secular intermediaries, uniquely “serve those who serve” by favoring instead of throttling the essential “God-factor” of personal transformation.
+Faith-driven intermediaries, unlike secular ones, uniquely serve individuals and communities by emphasizing inward spiritual transformation as a necessary component of whole life flourishing.
 Personal transformation by faith is a defining part of humanity that sustains pro-social and ethical impact and becomes a force multiplier for thriving communities generation after generation.
+In recent years, this work has been accelerated by large, multi-year grants from the Fetzer Institute and Lilly Endowment.

 The implementation of this community-flourishing-acceleration project is ongoing but has been significantly accelerated in 2022 by a generous multi-year grant from the Fetzer Institute in Kalamazoo, Michigan.